MilanStaffehl/numdantic/README.md

 ## Alternatives

 `numdantic` is _very_ rudimentary.
 For some projects, that might be just what you need, but if you find that `numdantic`does not fulfill your requirements, you might wish to check out these alternatives.
 They are much more advanced, support other data structures like pandas data frames as well, and are well maintained.
-Note however that their typing system might differ from that of `numdantic` and might not support shape-typing with as much flexibility.
+Note however that their typing system differ from that of `numdantic` and therefore are not easily compatible.

 - [`numpydantic`](https://github.com/p2p-ld/numpydantic) together with [`nptyping`](https://github.com/ramonhagenaars/nptyping) - Support for `numpy` arrays, `pandas` data frames, `dask` arrays, `hdf5` and `zarr`.
 Typing is simple and includes shape typing using string literals.
 Includes JSON schema generation and proper JSON serialization for all data structures.
 - [`pydantic-numpy`](https://github.com/caniko/pydantic-numpy) - Support for `numpy` arrays, including loading from .npy and .npz files.
-Generates types based on shape and dtype automatically.
+Provides type factory for different shapes and dtypes.

 ## Contributing